JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 Obviously, this will work only for entries including the specified grouping field, and the quality of the grouping will depend on the content accuracy.

-**%%%Help needed: True in 5.2?
-I do not understand the paragraph...
-So, if true in 5.2 and unclear to you please reword %%%** In the former case, JabRef allows to manually assign/remove entries to/from the group by simply appending/removing the search term to/from the content of the grouping field.
+The content of the group is updated dynamically whenever the database changes: JabRef allows to manually assign/remove entries to/from the group by simply appending/removing the search term to/from the content of the grouping field.
+For example, if you add the keyword `A` to an entry, this entry will be added to the dedicated group automatically.
 This makes sense only for the `keywords` field or for self-defined fields, but obviously not for fields like `author` or `year`.

-The content of the group is updated dynamically whenever the database changes.

 #### Using a free-form search expression